-The rest of the top 10 is dominated by cities in Japan (Osaka and Tokyo both ranked), Canada (Calgary, Vancouver, and Toronto came in fourth, sixth, and seventh respectively), and Australia (Sydney and Adelaide got top spots, too).
-In fact, the only other European city to make the top 10 list is Copenhagen, Denmark, which came in ninth with a score of 96.8.
-Cities in the United States didn’t even manage to crack the top 20, with Honolulu, Hawaii, coming in at No. 23.
+The rest of Mercer’s top 10 is dominated by cities in Switzerland (Zürich, Geneva, and Basel all ranked) and Germany (Munich, Dusseldorf, and Frankfurt came in third, sixth, and seventh respectively).
+In fact, the only cities outside of Europe to make the top 10 list are Vancouver, Canada, and Auckland, New Zealand.
+Cities in the United States didn’t even manage to crack the top 20, with San Francisco coming in the highest at number 34.

-So what makes Vienna outrank all the other great cities of the world?
-The Economist Intelligence Unit bases its annual rankings of 140 cities around the world on stability, healthcare, culture and environment, education, and infrastructure.
+What makes Vienna the most livable of all the great cities in the world?
+Mercer bases its annual rankings of 231 cities on medical and health considerations, the natural, political, and social environment, as well as access to education, transportation, recreation, and culture.
 If you’re considering moving abroad, these categories are all something to be considered when picking a city to begin expat life.
 But even if you only have a week to spare, Vienna’s cultural scene, walkable city center, and iconic cafés all make it a strong contender for your next city getaway.

 It may not be a scientific fact that eating cake makes your life better, but it’s safe to say that Vienna’s famous Sachertorte—a chocolate cake filled with apricot jam—will bring a smile to your face.
 For the classics, go to Hotel Sacher or Demel; you also can find it at more casual spots, including Café Landtmann or Kaffee Alt Wien.

 This article originally appeared online on August 21, 2018; it was updated on March 14, 2019, to include current information.